zeevmoney/atom-node/README.md

 The tracker is used for sending events to Atom based on several conditions
 - Every 10 seconds (default)
 - Number of accumulated events has reached 1000 (default)
-- Size of accumulated events has reached 128Kb (default) Case of server side failure (500) the tracker uses an exponential back off mechanism with jitter.
+- Size of accumulated events has reached 128Kb (default)
+Case of server side failure (500) the tracker uses an exponential back off mechanism with jitter.
-For a list of all available tracker config options, check the docs: <ADD LINK HERE>
+For a list of all available tracker config options, check the [docs](https://ironsource.github.io/atom-node/)
 ```js
 const AtomTracker = require('atom-node').Tracker;
 const params = {